 - Integrated.
 When you add your home on your Mint profile, for example, you can link to property value information on Zillow.
 Having this information easily accessible makes it simpler to calculate total net worth.

 - Up-to-Date Homepage.
-Zillow tracks your location on both the website (based on your IP address) and the mobile app and presents the most pertinent information on the homepage.
+Zillow tracks your location on both the website and the mobile app and presents the most pertinent information on the homepage.
 Having information such as recent listings, current home values, and local advice on one page simplifies the buying or renting process.

 - Lacks Some Local Information.
 Some areas have more complete profiles than others, which takes away from the experience if you’re hunting in under-represented areas.
 For example, smaller cities, like Belen, New Mexico, have fewer listings and information than larger cities, such as Santa Fe.

 - Few Reviews.
 If you like using customer reviews as a guide, you’ll find Zillow lacking in that department.
-While Zillow does allow users to submit reviews of professionals, most real estate agents, lenders, and contractors listed on the site do not have any submitted reviews.
+While there are more than 100,000 user reviews of local real estate agents, many real estate agents, lenders, and contractors listed on the site do not have any submitted reviews.

 - Focuses Mostly on Home Buying.
 Renters can still use the different listings to find property, but most of the advice on Zillow caters to homeowners and buyers.
 While I found the different articles a good read, not much was useful to me as a renter.

 - Zestimate Feature Doesn’t Provide Concrete Numbers.
 The Zestimate feature considers factors such as your square footage, and number of bedrooms and bathrooms when calculating your home’s value.
-It does not account for any home improvements or special features your home has that may set it at a higher value than other residences in your neighborhood.
+However, in order to account for any home improvements or special features your home has, you’ll need to manually edit your home facts so that you get a higher value than other residences in your neighborhood.
 The Zestimate is a good jumping-off point for pricing your home, but you’ll still need help from a real estate agent or property appraiser to get a concrete value.

 - Not a Comprehensive Professionals Guide.
 The real estate agents, mortgage lenders, and home contractors listed on Zillow are not the only professionals available in your area.
 Many professionals are not listed on Zillow, but are listed on other directories or even in your local Yellow Pages.